DonghaLee0929/PMSP_B-C_Quality/README.md

 ## Overview

-This project addresses a complex scheduling problem originating from a real-world **wafer manufacturing** process.
+This project addresses a scheduling problem originating from a real-world **wafer manufacturing** process.
 It focuses on the **Parallel Machine Scheduling Problem (PMSP)** with the following characteristics:
 * **Sequence-dependent setup times**
 * **Quality constraints**
 * **Strict deadlines**

-The primary objective is to **minimize the total number of setups** required during the production process.
+The objective is to **minimize the total number of setups** required during the production process.

 ## Methodology

-The solution is built on a **Logic-Based Benders Decomposition (LBBD)** approach, specifically utilizing a **Branch-and-Check** framework to efficiently solve the integrated assignment and sequencing problem.
+The solution is built on a **Logic-Based Benders Decomposition (LBBD)** (**Branch-and-Check**) approach to efficiently solve the integrated assignment and sequencing problem.

 ### Key Components
 The LBBD logic is modularized into the following files: